 Representing clients whose children have been injured by medical negligence in Tennessee

 Brachial plexus palsy can leave a child with an ongoing need for physical therapy and surgery to restore some mobility to the affected arm.
 If their disability was the result of medical malpractice, you may want to discuss your case with an experienced West Tennessee birth injury attorney from the law firm of Baily & Greer.
 Our compassionate injury attorneys in Jackson and Memphis will listen to your story, investigate your case and pursue financial compensation from the doctor and hospital that treated your child.
 We want to hear your story.

 We look beyond your child’s injuries and consider their future

 At Bailey & Greer, PLLC, we offer a free consultation to families in Memphis, Jackson and throughout West Tennessee who have experienced a brachial plexus palsy birth injury.
-You may call our Memphis personal injury lawyers toll free at 877-819-4414 or fill out our contact form to schedule time with our legal team today.
+You may call our Memphis personal injury lawyers at 901.475.7434 or fill out our contact form to schedule time with our legal team today.